Transfer Audio Cassettes to CD or Digital

 There aren’t many places that transfer cassettes to CD anymore.
-You can, of course, do research on a cassette to CD burner.
+You can, of course, do research on a cassette tape to CD burner.
 But our audio to digital service does it all!
 We can transfer cassette tapes to digital and preserve the quality of the recording.

 Everything you need to know

 How long is my audio tape?

 Most of the time it will say on the tape.
 If there’s no information on your audio cassette, the average audio cassette can record 30 – 60 minutes on each side.